 If you miss this step you will not be able to successfully send Cloudwatch logs to Loggly.

-If it tests successfully, you will see the message below.
-If you get an error, check the troubleshooting section below:
+If the test is successful, the message below displays.
+If you get an error, check Troubleshooting.

 - AWS KMS Key – Set up you KMS key and assign roles to it.